Credential Automation: Issuance Emails, Expiry Reminders & Auto-Expiry

 Scenario 1: Training provider — immediate delivery

 You run CPR training sessions.
-Participants should receive their certificates right away.
+Participants should receive their credentials right away.

 Category settings: